How Running in the Cold Impacts Race Performance

-- It’s probably better to start out a race or workout with a bit too much on, since you can always take something off during the race.
+- It is better to start out a race or workout with too many layers on than not enough; you can always take something off during the race.
 Many larger races donate clothes found along the course to charity.
 Take a trip to your local thrift store and but a few $2 sweatshirts you can wear and throwaway mid-race without concern.

 - If you have trouble staying motivated in the cold, read this 5 tips for winter running motivation.

 - Finally, it will probably pay off to be realistic: just like you can’t expect to run at your best when it’s 95° out, the same goes for a 15° turkey trot.
 While you may not hit your PR, you can still get a competitive edge on other runners who aren’t prepared for the effects of cold temperatures.

 What is your best tip for running in the cold?
 What tip do you think will be the most helpful to you?

 Have a running friend who would love this?
 Share it...